 - Clients will actively engage in individual and group counseling sessions.

-While in treatment, La Jolla Recovery clients experience a healthy, supportive, and structured environment where they can embrace sobriety and re-create their lives, halt the process of addiction, improve life skills and reclaim a sense of self-worth.
+While in treatment, La Jolla Recovery clients experience a healthy, supportive, and structured environment where they can embrace sobriety and re-create their lives, halt the process of alcoholism or addiction, improve life skills, and reclaim a sense of self-worth.
 We work with clients, one by one, to enhance their self-awareness and heighten their understanding of what triggers their addiction.

 Partial Hospitalization Program Description